ZethEnterprise/Zent.Iso20022/1.PlantUml/README.md

 * iso20022:Quantity, Amount, Time, Rate, YearMonth, Year, Binary, Month: These are so to speak just simple types describing quite nicely what they are meant for.

 * (simpleTypes) example: Well, that is very obvious what it is about.

+# 2023-05-03
+We are back!
+Sorry about the delay - had a lot to attend to, but now we are back once more!
+So, let's see where we left off.
+It seems to be a long time ago since we had a check-up in there.
+Ah!
+The second iteration file.
+Should we see, what else we can remove from that iteration, which does not make any sense in the XSD creation sense.
+Let's look into <i>XORS</i>.
+XORS actually describes <i>either one must be present, but only one</i>-rule on the component it is linked to.
+This rule seems more businessey-like than anything else.
+So perhaps a bit more conceptual like "that either this field field is present in this subchild from this parent or in this sub-subchild from the same parent".